After Helene, disabled folks and seniors still vulnerable and in need of water in WNC

 “I can’t carry a big bucket,” she said.

-FEMA does have resources for disabled disaster survivors, though reduction in related staffing in the agency has prompted criticism.
-Sherman Gillums Jr., FEMA’s disability coordinator, is currently on the ground in Western North Carolina, trying to connect disabled disaster survivors with resources for their water, food, and medical needs.
-He helps states and counties and cities think through their plans to resolve these problems.
+The Federal Emergency Management Agency (FEMA) has resources for disabled disaster survivors, though reduction in related staffing in the agency has prompted criticism.
+Sherman Gillums Jr., FEMA’s disability coordinator, is currently on the ground in Western North Carolina, trying to connect disabled disaster survivors with resources for their water, food and medical needs.
+He helps states, counties and cities think through their plans to resolve these problems.

 “First of all, who do you have at the table informing you about what the needs will be?”
 Gillum said.
 “And then we can move through all the … predictable areas of inequity.
 Communication.
 How are people getting updates?
 How do they find out about where they get water?
 Do we have enough people?
 Do we have enough sign language interpreters going out canvassing the neighborhood to make sure that people can effectively communicate their needs during the application process, so on and so forth?”

-There are special provisions for disabled people within FEMA, like special needs assistance.
-Gillum says it “pays for things like over the counter drugs, maybe somebody needs medication, access to water, or certain foods, special diets, to get through that first couple of weeks.”
+There are special provisions for disabled people within FEMA.
+Gillum says FEMA “pays for things like over the counter drugs, maybe somebody needs medication, access to water, or certain foods, special diets, to get through that first couple of weeks.”

 People could also be eligible for rental assistance or repairing a home to a point of greater accessibility.